reactjs/react.dev/src/content/learn/typescript.md

 ### `useRef` {/*typing-useref*/}

-The [`useRef` hook](/reference/react/useRef) returns a mutable ref object whose `.current` property is initialized to the passed argument.
+The [`useRef` hook](/reference/react/useRef) returns a reference object (ref) whose `.current` property is initialized to the passed argument.
 The returned object will persist for the full lifetime of the component.
+It is often used to access the underlying DOM element in a component, but it can also be used to store any values where changes should not cause re-renders.

-`useRef` is often used to access the underlying DOM element of a component, but it can also be used to store any mutable value.
+The inferred types for `useRef` will either provide you with a mutable ref, or an immutable ref based on whether `null` is passed as the initial value (or explicitly included in a union with the type you want to use).
+An immutable ref cannot have `.current` changed by your code, but it can be set by React via the `ref={ref}` API.

 When interacting with the DOM, the type of the ref should be set to the type of the underlying DOM element.
 The type names match the names provided in the HTML specification.
 A rough heuristic is `HTML` + the name of the element + `Element`, for example `HTMLDivElement` or `HTMLButtonElement`.
 You can see the full [list from TypeScript 5.1 here](https://github.com/microsoft/TypeScript/blob/a3773ec590c4f0308d546f0e65818cd0d12402f3/src/lib/dom.generated.d.ts#L26899-L27012) and the [list in MDN here](https://developer.mozilla.org/en-US/docs/Web/API#h_2).